 Some research suggests, however, that women with one ovary may experience menopause earlier than women with two ovaries and may be more likely to conceive a child with Down Syndrome.
 These are issues that you may want to bring up with your health care provider.

 If you choose to plan for pregnancy, and you try to conceive for a year without success, consider checking in with your health care provider or gynecologist to make sure that your remaining ovary is functioning normally.
 At that time, you and your provider can look into any other factors that could be interfering with your fertility.
 These are steps that many women, with one or two ovaries, face.

 Now that it's been three years since your surgery, how would you feel about making an appointment for a check-up?
 Talking with your women's health care provider or gynecologist about your concerns is very important.
 Your health care provider is a great resource for information and assurance that goes beyond what you can learn on any health information site.
 Plus, your provider sees you and knows your unique history.

 If you choose to make an appointment, you could explain that you need time to discuss concerns related to your surgery.
 That way, they can schedule a talking appointment and give you extra time.
 In preparation, it would help to make a list of your specific questions and concerns.
 Would you like to learn more about the oophorectomy procedure, itself?
 What else do you want to know about your reproductive health?
 Remember, no one can read your mind — not even the best health care provider.

-If you don't get the information you want or need from your health care provider or gynecologist, it's important to take the opportunity to get a second opinion.
+If you don't get the information you want or need from your health care provider or gynecologist, it's a good idea to take the opportunity to get a second opinion.
 Your health care provider, insurance company, or trusted friends can help you find someone who is willing to take the time to talk with you.
-Many health care providers truly believe that education is an important part of health care.
+Many health care providers truly believe that education is a critical part of health care.